8 mistakes that could invalidate your travel insurance

 4. Getting injured while taking part in an activity not covered by your insurance

-Many people on holiday enjoy taking part in sports and one-off adventures, but they all come with risk.
-While standard travel insurance policies can provide cover for most sporting activities - think swimming, snorkelling and tennis - those that are more on the adventurous side, as well as extreme and winter sports, may be excluded or have specific terms and conditions around them.
+Many people on holiday enjoy taking part in sports and one-off adventures, but they all come with risks.
+While standard travel insurance policies can provide cover for most sporting activities – think swimming, snorkelling and tennis – sports on the adventurous side, like extreme and winter sports, may be excluded or have specific terms and conditions around them.

 You will often be able to buy an add-on for things like winter sports - but other activities like bungee jumping, elephant riding and jet skiing just won’t be covered.
 Remember, policies vary so be sure to check yours to see which activities are included and which are excluded.